A select group of about 20 voices chosen by audition, Bel Canto is Hesston’s premier choir. Learn more on the Music Department page.

 Resident Assistant or RA

 The college hires a second year student to lead each mod.
 RAs help students move in and get acquainted with other students.
-RAs also plan mod activities during the year, provide a communication link between students and the Student Development staff and help administrators with enforcing campus policies.
+RAs also plan mod activities during the year, provide a communication link between students and the Student Life staff and help administrators with enforcing campus policies.

 A retirement community adjacent to campus.